FosterCommerce/entry-type-rules/README.md

 ];
 ```

-1. In the ``sections`` array you include the section *handles* for each section you want to lock down entry types for.
+1. In the ``sections`` array you include the section *handles* for each section you want to create rules for its entry types.
-2. Within those sections you include the entry type *handles* for each entry type you want to lock down.
+2. Within those sections you include the entry type *handles* for each entry type you want to create rules for.
-3. Within the entry types you can then include any of the settings for each:
+3. Within the entry types you can then include their rules:
     * ``limit`` - A numeric limit for the number of entries of that entry type
     * ``userGroups`` - An array of user group handles to limit who can create new entries of that entry type

-## Entry Type Lock Roadmap
+## Entry Type Rules Roadmap

 The following is a list of additional features we are working on to incorporate into Entry Type Lock:

 * Compatibility with Craft 4
 * Ability to configure rules for entry types in sections based on different sites in a Craft multi-site setup
+* Provide front end methods to implement rules when entries are submitted from Craft Entry Forms

 ## Credits